OSDVF/deshader/README.md

 # Or run & build all the provided examples one-by-one
 zig build examples-run
 ```
-If the Launcher is not able to find Deshader library, you can specify it in env
+If Launcher is not able to find Deshader library, you can specify it in environment variable:
 ```sh
 DESHADER_LIB=zig-out/lib/libdeshader.so deshader-run
 ```

-Deshader and its build process support many [configuraiton options](guide/Settings.md).
+Deshader and its build process support some [configuraiton options](guide/Settings.md).

 ### Usage Without Launcher
 #### Linux